 Tandem: This provider of the t:slim touchscreen pump says it plans to submit its closed loop tech for FDA review in the first quarter of 2018 (by the end of March) and hopes for a launch by the end of summer.
-Predictive Low Glucose Suspend is coming by year's end, which would automatically suspend insulin when glucose levels are predicted based on Dexcom CGM data.
-Then, their second-gen system would be a "hybrid closed loop" using Dexcom G6 data and TypeZero Technologies algorithms; they've already completed a first pilot study on this combo, and the second expected this year.
-The launch goal for that is mid-2019. (see more below, under the Tandem heading...)
+This first iteration will be a Predictive Low Glucose Suspend (PLGS) device that Tandem’s named Basal IQ would automatically decrease and suspend insulin when lower glucose levels are predicted 30 minutes in advance based on Dexcom CGM data.
+Early clinical trial data’s expected to be released in February.
+Then, their second-gen system would be a “hybrid closed loop” using Dexcom G6 data and TypeZero Technologies algorithms; they’ve already completed a first pilot study on this combo, and the second expected this year.
+The launch goal for that is mid-2019. (see more below, under the Tandem heading…)

 Abbott Diabetes Care